Fresheyeball/deconfigured/blog/dag.md

 perplexed on how to model acyclic graphs in a _type safe_ way.
 However, in Haskell, it's not obvious how we would declare such a type.
 Most of what we have is structural recursion through (G)ADTs, which is closer tree structures than sets or graphs.
-Since that day of disapointment in my perusal of [hackage](https://hackage.haskell.org), I vowed in my heart to make a directed acyclic graph library worthy of awe; my quest would cost me my sanct, my prosperity, nay, my eyeglass prescription.
+Since that day of disappointment in my perusal of [hackage](https://hackage.haskell.org), I vowed in my heart to make a directed acyclic graph library worthy of awe; my quest would cost me my sanct, my prosperity, nay, my eyeglass prescription.
 Alas, thou shalt bear witness to the